green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/psu-energy-xgboost-machine.md

 for further info.

-In the `config.yml` file the *CpuUtilizationProcfsSystemProvider* must also be activated for the *PsuEnergyAcXgboostSystemProvider* to work.
+In the `config.yml` file the *CpuUtilizationProcfsSystemProvider* must also be activated for the *PsuEnergyAcXgboostMachineProvider* to work.

 ### Input Parameters